 The length of a sunflower leaf ranges from 4 to 12.5 inches and is broad and rough.
 The quantity and size of internodes impact the stem's length.
-Internodes are proportional directly to steam thickness: consequently, dense steam has a large number of them.
+Internodes are directly proportional to steam thickness: consequently, dense steam has a large number of them.
 The taproot system of the sunflower is robust and can reach a depth of 280 cm.
 The lamina of a sunflower leaf resembles a blade, while the petiole resembles a stalk and connects the leaf to the stem.
 The majority of sunflower leaves are sessile, yet their structure and utility vary widely.
 As the seedlings break through the surface of the soil and the cotyledons expand, the first pair of true leaves emerge.
 The length and width of a leaf are influenced by the height of the stem.
 There are plants with two leaves and plants with eighty leaves.
 Typically, plants with few leaves mature slowly, indicating a connection problem.
 It appears that the number of leaves on a plant is linked to the time it takes to ripen(Knowles 1978).

-Figure 2: Sunflower morphology(Source: Dreamstime) Reproductive morphology tubular flowers compactly arranged on a flattish disk.
+Figure 2: Sunflower morphology(Source: Dreamstime) Reproductive morphology

+Sunflower heads are 4 to 7 inches wide in wild species and a foot long in cultivated varieties.
+Sunflower heads are composed of many small tubular flowers compactly arranged on a flattish disk.
 Sunflower head is composed of two types of flowers, ray florets and disk florets.
 Yellow petals present around the edge of the head are called ray flowers.
 While the face of the head is composed of 700 to 3,000 of flowers called disk florets, are prefect flowers which then form an achene.